Aliases for HIST1H2BE Gene

 GeneCards Summary for HIST1H2BE Gene

-HIST1H2BE (Histone Cluster 1, H2be) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Packaging Of Telomere Ends.
+HIST1H2BE (Histone Cluster 1 H2B Family Member E) is a Protein Coding gene.
+Among its related pathways are DNA Double-Strand Break Repair and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is H2BFWT.
+An important paralog of this gene is HIST1H2BF.

 UniProtKB/Swiss-Prot for HIST1H2BE Gene